pvdz/preval/tests/cases/frfr_tricks/more_free/base.md

 Todos triggered:
 - frfr and free arg mismatch
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $string_repeat
+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $string_repeat